apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mars Unmasked: Giant Volcano and Hidden Ice Challenge Old Theories**
+**I-70, Colorado 119 close as snow hits the mountains**

-You can read more about it [here](https://scitechdaily.com/mars-unmasked-giant-volcano-and-hidden-ice-challenge-old-theories/).
+You can read more about it [here](https://kdvr.com/news/local/colorado-road-closures-march-13-14-snowstorm/).

 ## Requirements
 - Python 3.8